hyperjeff/NameSpace/README.md

 ## Requirements:

 * macOS 10.12 (Sierra) thru 13.0 (Ventura)
-* Must turn off (in Mission Control prefs)
+* Must turn off (in Mission Control prefs):
 	* "Automatically rearrenge Spaces based on most recent use"
 	* "Displays have separate Spaces" (if using more than one display)
 * All spaces must have a key combo associated with them and be enabled
 * NameSpace must be granted Accessibility and Automation permissions
 * Urge to master chaos